Direct applications to Deakin for Trimester 1 2024 close 28 January 2024

 Throughout the course, you will build new skills that allow you to provide better advice, interventions and treatments to clients.
 Discover a range of advanced psychological assessment methods and gain a comprehensive understanding of what it takes to formulate psychological opinion in casework.
 One of the units, Applied Counselling Skills (Advanced), gives you the opportunity to learn about these applied techniques and how they could be used with clients in mental health settings.

 Acknowledging that research is an important tool of the modern psychologist, the course includes a number of research components that enhance your industry readiness.
 The research and analysis skills you learn will be incredibly valuable throughout your entire career.
 They will also prove crucial should you continue your studies at master or doctoral levels.

 What are your options once you finish this course?

 Once you meet the requirements of the Psychology Board of Australia, you can apply for provisional registration as a psychologist.
 If it’s general registration you’re seeking, your study journey continues.
 The Graduate Diploma of Psychology (Advanced) is a recognised fourth year (honours equivalent) pathway to the following APAC-accredited courses that lead to general registration as a psychologist:

 - Master of Psychology (Organisational) – the only organisational psychology course in Victoria: offered on campus, full-time and part-time

 - Doctor of Psychology (Clinical).

-To complete the Graduate Diploma in Psychology students must attain 8 credit points.
+To complete the Graduate Diploma of Psychology (Advanced) students must attain 8 credit points.

-The Graduate Diploma of Psychology Science consists of two components: coursework and a thesis.
+The Graduate Diploma of Psychology (Advanced) consists of two components: coursework and a thesis.